ronf/asyncssh/README.rst

   * Dynamic TCP/IP port forwarding via SOCKS
   * X11 forwarding support on both the client and the server
   * SFTP protocol version 3 with OpenSSH extensions

+    * Experimental support for SFTP versions 4-6, when requested

   * SCP protocol support, including third-party remote to remote copies

 * Multiple simultaneous sessions on a single SSH connection